 In the course of marketing, soliciting and subscribing customers, Approved Vendors and/or their Designees, subcontractors, or agents, may obtain confidential, proprietary, or otherwise generally non-public information from subscribers or potential subscribers.
-This information may include the subscriber or potential subscriber's utility account number, utility account name, meter number, or other confidential information. -Approved Vendors, Designees, subcontractors, and agents shall maintain the confidentiality and security of all such information received from subscribers and potential subscribers. -Furthermore, Approved Vendors, Designees, subcontractors, and agents shall not release such information to any other person or entity without the written consent of the subscriber or potential subscriber.
+This information may include the subscriber or potential subscriber's utility account number, utility account name, meter number, or other confidential information.
+Approved Vendors, Designees, subcontractors, and agents shall maintain the confidentiality and security of all such information received from subscribers and potential subscribers.
+Furthermore, Approved Vendors, Designees, subcontractors, and agents shall not release such information to any other person or entity without the written consent of the subscriber or potential subscriber.
 This restriction shall not apply to the necessary sharing of such information between an Approved Vendor and its Designees, subcontractors, or agents in order to enroll a community solar subscriber, nor shall it apply to requests from the Program Administrator and/or the Agency as needed for program administration.
 Approved Vendors and Designees who violate this program requirement, either directly or through the conduct of a subcontractor or agent, may be subject to disciplinary action, including possible suspension from the Adjustable Block Program.

-F. Community-Driven Community Solar
+G. Community-Driven Community Solar

-The Community-Driven Community Solar ("CDCS") block will open for a 180-day application period on December 14, 2021.
-Upon closing of the application period, projects will be scored based on the CDCS criteria as outlined below, with projects selected from the application pool in the order of highest to lowest score until the block is fully allocated.
-A minimum score of 2 points must be achieved to be eligible for CDCS funding.
+Each program year, there will be a 90-day period for Community-Driven Community Solar ("CDCS") projects to be submitted prior to any project selection.
+Upon closing of the 90-day period, projects will be reviewed and scored based on the CDCS criteria as outlined below, with projects selected from the application pool in the order of highest to lowest score until the block is fully allocated.
+A minimum score of 6 points must be achieved to be eligible for CDCS funding.
 Random selection will be utilized as a tiebreaker only for equally scored projects to fill available capacity, if any.
 However, should the capacity available be so small as to only accommodate one or more projects below a certain size, then the Agency may only consider those projects small enough to not exceed that remaining capacity.
-Projects will be scored on the following criteria.
+After project selection for any given program year, projects that have a minimum score of 10 points will be placed on a waitlist for the following delivery year.
+Projects will be selected based on the following criteria.